 Mangrove Jack can be caught during daylight hours especially in shaded areas and during the night often larger versions hit live baits aggressively at night.

 Size and possession limits

-Mangrove Jack is a predatory fish and feeds on a variety of prey items.
+Mangrove jacks are a predatory fish and feed on a variety of prey items.
 They will eat anything from baitfish and prawns to crabs and other crustaceans.
-Anglers can use a variety of baits to catch Mangrove Jack, such as live baitfish, prawns, and crabs.
+Anglers can use a variety of baits to catch mangrove jack, such as live baitfish, prawns, and crabs.
 The best bait to use depends on the location and conditions you are fishing in.

 Best Gear for Mangrove Jack

 Fishing gear for mangrove jack can vary depending on the location and conditions you are fishing in.
 Some dedicated jack anglers prefer a soft tip rod with a strong mid-section to move the fish but not lose contact with them, others prefer a stiffer and sturdy rod and reel with a line weight of 10-15kg.
 Highly abrasive resistant leaders are needed and strong knot connections.

 What is the best live bait to use when fishing for Mangrove Jack